-^{}Disclaimer - Due to the Global Pandemic of the Corona Virus (Covid-19) the Buffalo City Metropolitan Municipality makes no guarantee that the deadlines, (excluding those stipulated in law) set out in the Integrated Development Plan (IDP) / Budget / Performance Management System (PMS) Process Plan and Time Schedule will be met meticulously.
+^{}Disclaimer - The Buffalo City Metropolitan Municipality makes no guarantee that the deadlines, (excluding those stipulated in law) set out in the Integrated Development Plan (IDP) / Budget / Performance Management System (PMS) Process Plan and Time Schedule will be met meticulously.
 Except for those specific instances where no exemption from statutory deadlines had been issued, the target dates herein must be read as a broad framework for compliance.